NithushanUthayarasa/CyberThreat-Financial-Loss-Prediction-AI/README.md

 ## 📌 Project Overview

-Cybersecurity incidents are rising at an unprecedented pace, with organizations worldwide facing severe financial consequences.
-Estimating these losses is complex because they depend on multiple interacting factors such as:
+Cybersecurity incidents are escalating worldwide, resulting in billions of dollars in financial losses across industries.
+Predicting these losses is challenging because they are influenced by multiple interconnected factors, including:

 - Attack type
-- Industry-specific vulnerabilities
+- Industry vulnerabilities
 - Incident resolution time

-This project addresses that challenge by building a **comprehensive machine learning pipeline** that transforms raw incident data into actionable insights.
-The system is designed to:
+This project delivers a **complete machine learning pipeline** that transforms raw incident data into actionable insights.
+The system is built to:

-- **Quantify financial losses** from cyber threats with high accuracy
+- **Estimate financial losses** from cyber threats with high accuracy
-- **Detect high-risk events** using both regression and classification approaches
+- **Identify high‑risk events** using regression and classification approaches
-- **Benchmark multiple models** to ensure robust performance and avoid overfitting
+- **Compare and benchmark multiple models** to ensure robust performance
-- **Deploy the best model automatically**, making the solution production-ready
+- **Deploy the best model automatically**, making the solution production‑ready and reproducible

 ---

 ## 🚨 Problem Statement

-Organizations struggle to accurately estimate the **financial losses caused by cybersecurity attacks** due to:
+Organizations struggle to accurately quantify financial losses from cyber attacks because traditional risk assessment methods fail to capture the **complex, non-linear relationships** between:

 - Diverse and evolving cyber threat types
-- Variations in incident resolution time
+- Variations in incident resolution times
 - Industry-specific vulnerabilities and defense mechanisms

-Traditional risk assessment methods fail to capture the **complex, non-linear relationships** between these factors, leading to:
+As a result, businesses often face:

 - Poor resource allocation
 - Ineffective incident response planning
 - Underinvestment or misallocation of cybersecurity budgets

-This project formulates the problem as a **machine learning task** to **predict financial loss (in million USD)** from structured cyber incident data and to **identify high-risk loss events** using both **regression and classification approaches**.
+This project reframes the challenge as a **machine learning task**: predicting **financial loss (in million USD)** from structured cyber incident data and detecting **high-risk loss events** to support proactive risk management.

 ---
 ## 🎯 Purpose

 This project is designed to predict **financial losses (in million USD)** resulting from cyber attacks using advanced machine learning techniques.
 By transforming structured incident data into actionable insights, the system enables organizations to: